Hatchi-Kin/msv2-webapp/README.md

 - **Solution**: Check that CSS animations are defined in `index.css`
 - Verify browser supports CSS animations

-## 📝 Code Quality
+## 📝 Code Quality & Architecture

 The codebase follows these principles:

-- **DRY** - Don't Repeat Yourself
-- **SOLID** - Single responsibility, Open/closed, etc.
+### Design Principles

+- **DRY (Don't Repeat Yourself)** - Shared logic extracted into custom hooks and reusable components
+- **Single Responsibility** - Each component/hook has one clear purpose
+- **Composition Over Inheritance** - Build complex UIs from simple, composable components
-- **Type Safety** - Full TypeScript coverage
+- **Type Safety** - Full TypeScript coverage with strict mode enabled
+- **Separation of Concerns** - Clear boundaries between UI, logic, and data

+### Recent Refactoring (Beginner-Friendly)

+We've recently refactored the codebase to make it more accessible for new React developers:

+1. **Extracted Reusable Components**
+   - `FavoriteButton` - Handles favorite toggling (2 variants: icon, full)
+   - `PlaylistDropdown` - Manages playlist selection with proper UX
+   - Reduced code duplication by ~200 lines

+2. **Created Custom Hooks**
-- **Consistent Styling** - Centralized theme system
+   - `useFavoriteToggle` - Encapsulates favorite logic
+   - `usePlaylistDropdown` - Manages dropdown state and interactions
+   - Makes components cleaner and logic reusable

+3. **Centralized Constants**
-- **Reusable Components** - Modular, composable UI
+   - `UI_CONSTANTS` - All UI values in one place (sizes, defaults, thresholds)
-- **Clean Code** - Readable, maintainable, well-documented
+   - `SIMILARITY_COLORS` - Consistent color mapping for similarity scores
+   - Easy to maintain and update

+4. **Organized API Client**
+   - Split into logical modules (auth, music, favorites, playlists)
+   - Clear separation of concerns
+   - Easy to extend with new endpoints

+### Code Organization Benefits

+- **Easy to Learn** - Clear structure and naming conventions
+- **Easy to Maintain** - Change logic in one place, affects everywhere
+- **Easy to Test** - Isolated components and hooks
+- **Easy to Extend** - Add new features without touching existing code

 ## 🤝 Contributing

-1. Follow the existing code style
+1. Follow existing code patterns
-2. Use theme constants for all colors
+2. Use centralized constants
-3. Create reusable components when possible
+3. Keep components small and focused
-4. Add TypeScript types for all props
-5. Test on both mobile and desktop
+4. Test on mobile and desktop

 ## 📄 License